RektangularStudios/novellia-sdk/sdk/client/typescript/README.md

 ## Regenerating the SDK

+There are multiple generated APIs with their own services.
+You'll need to fix whichever ones you regenerate:
+- `novellia`
+- `order-fulfillment`

-There are some minor changes that need to be made after regenerating the SDK.
+Some minor changes that need to be made after regenerating the SDK:

 Import `Configuration` and `ConfigurationParameters` and expose them through the `DefaultAPI` constructor in `_generated/apis/DefaultApi.ts`